 (Of course, when posting questions, you do have to try to state the issue as clearly and completely as possible.
 “I can’t get Zotero to work” isn’t going to be a great way of helping others in the forum help you with your issue.)

 Going along with all of this, Zotero’s developers are active in the forums as well.
 In several cases, they’ve identified a question I’ve posted as related to a bug or need for additional nuance in the software or SBL style.
 And sure enough, a subsequent release of Zotero or the SBL style has cleared up the issue.

 4. Zotero integrates with Microsoft Word—and LibreOffice Writer.

 But there are several reasons—for another post—that I continue using Word for now.
-And Zotero integrates very nicely with Word.
+And Zotero integrates very nicely with both Word and Writer.

-5. You can “set it and forget it.”
+5. Zotero allows you to “set it and forget it.”

 Especially with SBL style, it takes some time to learn the nuances of how to put information into Zotero so that you can get the proper output.